 My Cat Bites Me When I Stroke Her

-Biting is an undesirable behavior, especially if there are kids in the household.
+Biting is undesirable behavior, especially if there are kids in the household.
 Cats tend to bite when they are feeling stressed, anxious, or under attack.

 This is often caused by excessive or inappropriate stroking.
 If your cat hisses and spits, this is an additional sign that they feel threatened.